HarmonizedMRI/PulCeq/matlab/+pge2/README.md

 % Check if 'ceq' is compatible with the parameters in 'sys' pge2.validate(ceq, sys);

+% Modify ceq until the above call returns no errors

 % Write sequence to file
 writeceq(ceq, 'gre2d.pge');